e13h/gsheets-plaid/README.md

 ```
 If you are using the `sandbox` environment, note that the credentials are provided at the bottom of the screen.
 If you are using the `development` environment, use your actual bank account credentials.
 Note that you are only given 5 tokens to use in the development environment, but if you submit a ticket on Plaid Dashboard, you can get it bumped up to 100 tokens, which should be more than plenty for personal usage.

-Once you have added all the bank accounts you want, close the browser tab and enter `CTRL+C` to kill the web server process.
+Once you have added all the bank accounts you want, close the browser tab and enter `CTRL+C` in the terminal you started the `link` command in to kill the web server process.

 ### Sync transaction data with Google Sheets
 To sync your transactions from the banks you signed in with, run this command in the terminal